ONSdigital/ras-party/README.md

 ## Overview

 This is the RAS Party micro-service.
-See [Confluence] for further information
+See [Confluence] for further information.

 The API is specified [here](./API.md)